hlissner/.vim/README.md

-# My Little Vim
+# Dotfiles

-A distro for web designers, developers and various other masochists.
+Config for git, vim, and zshrc - feel free to take what's useful to you.